mrrookes/arbitools/README.md

 - Produce output for standings: a .txt file and a .tex file, ready for pdflatex

 TODO:
-- Pairing engine.
-Arbitools doesn't do the pairings in this moment.
-The Dutch algorithm is tricky to implement and difficult to get officially endorsed by FIDE.
-I recommend the use of JavaPairing (javapairing.sourceforge.net).
-The program is able to do a pairing from arbitools output.
 - Detect duplicated players in the elo list and warn the user about it.
-- Generate PGN files.
 - Appliying tiebreaks.
-- Producing FIDE reports.